Silpa-Saju/Sample-Test-Automation-Framework/README.md

 # Sample-Selenium-Java-Automation-Test-Framework

+I have developed a sample Test Automation Framework for the UI of zipBoard using Selenium with Java, showcasing my expertise in Automation Testing.
-I have automated the zipBoard UI and completed the following tasks. :
+As part of this project, I successfully completed the following tasks.

 -  Automated zipBoard login process.
 -  Developed an automated test script for creating a new project.